monome/aleph/README.md

 cp avr32/ ~/avr32-gnu-toolchain/avr32/include/ -R
 ```

-you should now be able to run 'make' from aleph/apps/bees and produce aleph-bees.hex. yeah!
+you should now be able to run 'make' from aleph/apps/bees and produce aleph-bees.hex.
-let me know if there are problems: [emb@catfact.net]

 ## BLACKFIN